tanmay1802-art/docker-practice/README.md

 ##  Description
 This is my personal Docker practice log.
-I explored Docker installation, container management, port mapping, and macvlan network configuration on Ubuntu running inside VirtualBox.
+I explored Docker installation, container management, port mapping, and macvlan network configuration then i also try to put my github profile in a docker container in local host server...then i tried with libreoffice..still exploring more to know docker well. i tried this on Ubuntu running inside VirtualBox.

 ---